Back to Ideas

 A common business goal of data governance in state systems is to streamline the application process for people applying for services from state programs by sharing citizen information between programs—that way, they don’t have to repeatedly input the same data.
 If they update their information in one place, it updates all the other programs they are enrolled in, assisting them in obtaining the services available to them.

-Achieving this business goal can also reduce staff workload entering, validating, and maintaining data.
+Achieving this business goal can also reduce staff workload in entering, validating, and maintaining data.
 Consolidating demographic data across the organization also allows the organization to develop and report metrics and statistics.
 This includes the number of clients the organization serves or the average number or the dollar value of services provided per client.

 Data Governance Tasks